PeterGarvanski/PetersDealership/README.md

 - Implement a user registration and login system.
 - Develop a check out page so users can purchase vehicles.
-- Include a stock counter that displays thhe amount of vehicles we have of that model in stock.
+- Include a stock counter that displays the amount of vehicles we have of that model in stock.
 - Construct a gallery page so we become more trustworthy with new customers.

 ## User Experience Design Features